 How Do I Know My 7 Must Try Products for Mixed Kids Hair Work?

 Well those are my 7 current products that are MUST TRY for Mixed Kids Hair Care.
-If you would like to see some more recommendations on products we use check out my Top 10 Products post on The Mixed Mama Blog.
+If you would like to see some more recommendations on products we use check out my Top 10 Products post on Mixed Family Life.

 Disclaimer- I am not a professional… this is just what I’ve learned through research and trial & error.
 We are always learning and I am not afraid to admit if I am wrong and made a mistake.
 It’s ok if you do too.
 We, as parents, aren’t perfect.
 That’s ok.
 As long as we try as hard as we can for our children.